xNaCly/portfolio/content/articles/2022_07_30_linux_guide_for_powerusers.md

 12. Now click on `start`

-13. Wait till the system boots (you should some logs), click on `launch installer` and go trough it.
+13. Wait till the system boots (you should see some logs), click on `launch installer` and go trough it.

 -   Location: go with the default
 -   Keyboard: go with your keyboard layout